TheFlameB/SpaceGame-Public/README.md

 # ChangeLog

-Pre-Version 0.1!
+Pre-Version 0.2

--added Stones & a new Weapon that can destroy the Stones -added To the Infinit Version  3 Gamemodes
+-added Score
+-added Laucher
--added the Easter Design
+-added Death
 -fixed some bugs

+We are moving our download page form Google Drive to Github!

+**!There is a new site were you can download the game!**